haiwen/seafile-admin-docs/manual/setup_binary/cluster_deployment.md

 CREATE TABLE `avatar_uploaded` (`filename` TEXT NOT NULL, `filename_md5` CHAR(32) NOT NULL PRIMARY KEY, `data` MEDIUMTEXT NOT NULL, `size` INTEGER NOT NULL, `mtime` datetime NOT NULL);
 ```

-### Setup Nginx/Apache and HTTP

-Nginx/Apache with HTTP need to set it up on each machine running Seafile server.
-This is make sure only port 80 need to be exposed to load balancer.
-(HTTPS should be setup at the load balancer)

-Please check the following documents on how to setup HTTP with [Nginx](./https_with_nginx.md).
-(HTTPS is not needed)

 ### Run and Test the Single Node

 Once you have finished configuring this single node, start it to test if it runs properly: